The Apartment

 The Apartment is a 1960 American romantic comedy-drama film directed and produced by Billy Wilder from a screenplay he co-wrote with I. A. L. Diamond.
-It stars Jack Lemmon, Shirley MacLaine, Fred MacMurray, Ray Walston, Jack Kruschen, David Lewis, Willard Waterman, David White, Hope Holiday and Edie Adams.
+It stars Jack Lemmon, Shirley MacLaine, and Fred MacMurray, with Ray Walston and Edie Adams in supporting roles.

-The film follows an insurance clerk (Lemmon) who, in the hope of climbing the corporate ladder, lets more senior coworkers use his Upper West Side apartment to conduct extramarital affairs.
-He is attracted to an elevator operator (MacLaine) in his office building, unaware that she is having an affair with his immediate boss (MacMurray).
+The film follows an insurance clerk (Lemmon) who, in hopes of climbing the corporate ladder, allows his superiors to use his Upper West Side apartment to conduct their extramarital affairs.
+He becomes attracted to an elevator operator (MacLaine) in his office building, unaware that she is having an affair with the head of personnel (MacMurray).

 The Apartment was distributed by United Artists to widespread critical acclaim and was a commercial success, despite controversy owing to its subject matter.
-It became the 8th highest grossing film of 1960.
-At the 33rd Academy Awards, the film was nominated for ten awards, and won five, including Best Picture, Best Director and Best Screenplay.
-Lemmon, MacLaine and Kruschen were Oscar-nominated.
-Lemmon and MacLaine won Golden Globe Awards for their performances.
-It provided the basis for Promises, Promises, a 1968 Broadway musical by Burt Bacharach, Hal David and Neil Simon.
+It became the 8th highest-grossing film of 1960.
+At the 33rd Academy Awards, the film was nominated for ten awards and won five, including Best Picture, Best Director, and Best Screenplay.
+Lemmon, MacLaine, and Jack Kruschen were nominated for Best Actor, Best Actress, and Best Supporting Actor respectively, and Lemmon and MacLaine won Golden Globe Awards for their performances.
+Promises, Promises, a 1968 Broadway musical by Burt Bacharach, Hal David, and Neil Simon, was based on the film.

-Ever since its release, The Apartment has come to be regarded as one of the greatest films ever made, appearing in lists by the American Film Institute and Sight and Sound magazine.
-In 1994, it was one of the 25 films selected for inclusion to the United States Library of Congress National Film Registry.
+The Apartment has come to be regarded as one of the greatest films ever made, appearing in lists by the American Film Institute and Sight and Sound magazine.
+In 1994, it was one of 25 films selected for inclusion to the Library of Congress National Film Registry.

 Plot

 C.C.
-"Bud" Baxter is a lonely office drudge at an insurance corporation in New York City.
-To climb the corporate ladder, he allows four company managers to take turns borrowing his Upper West Side apartment, 51 West 67th Street, for their extramarital affairs.
-Baxter meticulously juggles the "booking" schedule, but the steady stream of women convinces his neighbors that he is a playboy.
+"Bud" Baxter is a lonely minor office worker at a large insurance company in New York City.
+To climb the corporate ladder, he allows four company managers to take turns borrowing his Upper West Side apartment for their extramarital affairs.
+Baxter meticulously juggles the "booking" schedule; overheard sounds of women and partying from his apartment and empty liquor bottles in his trash convince his neighbors that he is a playboy.

-Baxter solicits glowing performance reviews from the four managers and submits them to personnel director Jeff Sheldrake, who then promises to promote himbut Sheldrake also demands use of the apartment for his own affairs, beginning that night.
-As compensation for this short notice, he gives Baxter two theater tickets for that evening.
-Bud asks his secret crush, Fran Kubelik, an elevator operator in the office building, to join him.
-She agrees, but first meets up with a "former fling", who turns out to be Sheldrake.
-When Sheldrake dissuades her from breaking up with him, promising to divorce his wife, they head to Baxter’s apartment, while Baxter waits outside the theater.

-During the company's raucous Christmas party, Sheldrake's secretary, Miss Olsen, tells Fran that her boss has had affairs with other female employees, including herself.
-Fran confronts Sheldrake at Baxter’s apartment, but he claims he loves her, then heads back to his suburban family.